NIEM/IEPD-Java-Bindings/README.md

 This is a Java project that uses Maven and JAXB to generate a jar of Java class files based on an IEPD that can be used to read and generate instances.
 This project is meant to be an **example** of how one may go about creating a JAXB-based project for using Java to manipulate a NIEM based exchange.
-While we have attempted to accommodate all sorts of NIEM-based schema idioms, it is very possible that some conventions don't translate properly to Java objects the way you intend.
-Please provide feedback to us and we will attempt to create your scenario in our test IEPD in this project and update how our JAXB bindings are generated.
+While we have attempted to accommodate all sorts of NIEM-based schema idioms, please understand that not all schema models will translate into perfect Java beans.

 [![Build Status](https://travis-ci.org/jtmrice/IEPD-Java-Bindings.svg?branch=master)](https://travis-ci.org/jtmrice/IEPD-Java-Bindings)